vircon32/CommunityContent/Games/SkywardEscape/README.md

 Skyward Escape  is a  game where  you fly  a plane  and attempt  to evade pursuing missiles.
 It is a simple game:

-Press START (Enter on Keyboard) to Begin.
+Press START (by default Enter on a Keyboard) to Begin.
 Directional arrows to orient the plane.